yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Airlink/ARxxxW.rst

 = Airlink AR335W/AR430W =
-This device is identical with the [http://wiki.openwrt.org/OpenWrtDocs/Hardware/D-Link/DIR-300 Dlink Dir-300]
+This device is identical with the ["OpenWrtDocs/Hardware/D-Link/DIR-300"]

 Those two routers have almost identical hardware.
 Both are based on an Atheros System on Chip (SoC) and both have limited Redboot.